CMSgov/bcda-static-site/index.md

   * **There are so many new acronyms on this page.
 What do they mean?**
     * **API:** An API (Application Programming Interface) is a set of features and rules that exist inside a software program that allows other software programs to interact with it.
 For example, you can build an app that uses the Twitter API to get information or data from a user's Twitter account.
 APIs are used in a wide variety of ways, but for our purposes, you can think of an API as a pipeline that can allow your ACO’s computer systems to receive data directly from CMS’ databases.
     * **FHIR:** FHIR (Fast Healthcare Interoperability Resources) is a specification for exchanging healthcare data electronically, allowing any system to access and consume this data to solve clinical and administrative problems around healthcare-related data.
-BCDA is built on the Beneficiary Fhir Data Server (BFD) API, which has structured its data using the FHIR standard.
+BCDA is built on the Beneficiary FHIR Data Server (BFD) API, which has structured its data using the FHIR standard.
 BCDA will use three resource types from the FHIR specification: explanation of benefits, patient, and coverage.
 Learn more about FHIR in the [guide to working with BCDA data.](/data-guide/){:target="_self"}
     * **NDJSON:** [New Line Delimited JSON](http://ndjson.org){:target="_blank"} is the file format used by the bulk FHIR specification.
 An NDJSON file provides a single record on each line, which makes it easy for various tools to look at and process one record at a time before moving on to the next one.
 Our [About the Data](/data-guide/){:target="_self"} page provides more information on working with the NDJSON files you’ll receive through BCDA.

 ## FHIR APIs at CMS